-1. Nicholas II, last tsar of Russia and the son of Alexander III, took the throne swearing to preserve the autocracy.
+1. Nicholas II, the last Tsar of Russia and the son of Alexander III, took the throne swearing to preserve the autocracy.

-2. He was intelligent and well traveled but lacked both the demeanor and foresight to rule at a time of unfolding change.
+2. He was intelligent and well-travelled but lacked both the demeanour and foresight to rule at a time of unfolding change.

 3. He was also religious, conservative and thought problems in his regime were the work of conspirators.